pyepics/epicsapps/doc/index.rst

     history of a set of PV values.
 Time ranges and ranges for Y values can be changed, and data can be saved to plain text files.

-  * *areaDetector Display*: A GUI application to control and view images from an Epics Area Detector.
+  * :ref:`ad_viewer`: A GUI application to control and view images from an Epics Area Detector.
 Controls for stqrting acquistion, changing image mode, exposure time, and frame rate can also be included using a simple configuration file.
 The end-user can change color-table and contrast level, as well as use a Zoom Box to enhance portions of the image.

-  * *Epics Instruments*: A GUI application to organize PVs, by grouping them into user-named "Instruments".
+  * :ref:`instruments`: A GUI application to organize PVs, by grouping them into user-named "Instruments".
 Each Instrument can have a set of named positions that the end-user can save and restore.

-  * *PVLogger*: A command-line and GUI application to collect and log time-series of a handful of PV values into plain text files in a folder in a manner that can be easily reviewed.
+  * :ref:`pvlogger`: A command-line and GUI application to collect and log time-series of a handful of PV values into plain text files in a folder in a manner that can be easily reviewed.